-In 2013, Goodnow was diagnosed with kidney disease.
+In 2013, Kidney Challenge founder James Goodnow was diagnosed with kidney disease.
 After gaining nearly 25 pounds of water weight in a week, he was admitted to the hospital.
 Fortunately, he is one of the lucky ones: A kidney biopsy confirmed he had a treatable and controllable form of the disease.
-He was put on immunosuppressant medication, which he remained on until January 1, 2015 — the day he began his formal training for the International Speech Contest.
+He was put on immunosuppressant medication, which he remained on until January 1, 2015 — the day he began his formal training for his first challenge.

 Learn More or Donate

 To learn more about kidney disease, how it is diagnosed, or to donate to research efforts, visit the National Kidney Foundation website at Kidney.org.